TrueBitFoundation/example-app/README.md

 # Usage

-Start truebit-os in the background.
-You will also need to be running an ipfs daemon on port 5001
+In a separate terminal window start truebit-os in the background.

 ```
 cd truebit-os